-Debt financing structures include senior term facilities, senior revolving facilities and mezzanine facilities, which usually require robust security packages, including pledges over shares, receivables and bank balances, and even mortgages over immovable assets.
+Debt financing structures include senior term facilities, senior revolving facilities and mezzanine facilities, which usually require security packages, including pledges over shares, receivables and credit rights under the transaction documents, subject to financial assistance rules.

-Another hurdle private equity entities face when resorting to leveraged acquisitions is the prohibition against financial assistance (financing or securing the acquisition of a public limited liability company's own shares).
-However, there are mechanisms to mitigate the effects of this prohibition, namely the financing of the repayment of shareholder loans or supplementary capital contributions by the target, the granting of pledges over the target's shares by its shareholders or the tranching of facility agreements to segregate amounts that may be secured by the target company (for example, in respect of working capital requirements) from those that may not (namely those raised for the acquisition of the target's shares).
+An important restriction that private equity entities face when resorting to leveraged acquisitions is the prohibition against financial assistance (financing or securing the acquisition of a public limited liability company's own shares).
+However, there are mechanisms to mitigate the effects of this prohibition, namely the granting of pledges over the target's shares by its shareholders or the tranching of facility agreements to segregate amounts that may be secured by the target company (for example, in respect of working capital requirements) from those that may not (namely, those raised for the acquisition of the target's shares) and resorting to distributions of free reserves or reduction of share capital.